g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 This is pretty rough, inferred from my mood tracker and, later (from 2022 on), actually counted on my hours tracker at Arb.

-This is above baseline, where the baseline is the pretty intense infovore habit I conduct at all times unprompted, c.
+This is just hours above baseline, where the baseline is the pretty intense infovore habit I conduct at all times unprompted, c.
 7 hours a day.

 <br>